sophiedecastro/cs40bot/README.md

 permalink to thread here

-## score & tasks completed
+## score & tasks

-score
+score here

+list of tasks completed here

-list of tasks
+list of tasks not completed here